super7ramp/croiseur/roadmap.md

     1. Code => OK
     2. Unit tests => TODO
 4. Test the assembled module
-    1. Mock the dictionary
+    1. Mock the dictionaryViewModel
     2. Test on small "controllable" grids (e.g. 3x3, 4x4, maybe 5x5)

-#### Create a real dictionary to stimulate the solver
+#### Create a real dictionaryViewModel to stimulate the solver

-1. Fetch a French dictionary on the web
+1. Fetch a French dictionaryViewModel on the web
-2. Make dictionary mock access these words
+2. Make dictionaryViewModel mock access these words
-3. Test solver on bigger grids thanks to this new dictionary
+3. Test solver on bigger grids thanks to this new dictionaryViewModel
     - Goal: Solve a 10x10 grid in less than 10s (optimum: less than 1s)
     - If goal not reached, identify problems, and fix them
     - In any case, identify area of improvements for solver

 #### Create basic client

-1. Implement dictionary provider interface (probably a part of the mock code can be reused)
+1. Implement dictionaryViewModel provider interface (probably a part of the mock code can be reused)
 2. Do a clean API for solver
 3. Create CLI
     1. Input size